Individuals with Down Syndrome (DS) are at a higher risk for a range of vision conditions that may affect the development of their visual skills.

 Special eyeglasses designed for patients with DS

-More than 50% of all individuals with DS have a refractive error, including high levels of hyperopia (farsightedness), myopia (nearsightedness), or astigmatism —requiring full time use of eyeglasses.
+More than 50 percent of all individuals with DS have a refractive error, including high levels of hyperopia (farsightedness), myopia (nearsightedness), or astigmatism— requiring full time use of eyeglasses.

 Typical eyeglasses are not usually appropriate for individuals with DS because of their unique facial features.
 However, a wide variety of optical frames have been designed specifically for individuals with DS— allowing the bridge of the frame to be adjusted appropriately on the nose, and the temples to be modified to keep the glasses from constantly slipping down.